IMPORTANT

 Frequently asked questions

-You can click the links below to view maps of approximate locations of projects forecast in 2024 and 2025-2026.
-You can also choose to download all undergrounding maps (PDF).
+You can click the links below to view maps of approximate locations of projects forecast in 2024, 2025 and 2026.
+10K UG Program City and County Maps October 2024 (PDF)

 important notice icon Note: The CPUC decided in June 2023 to end the Rule 20A program by December 31, 2033.
 Rules 20B and 20C are not affected by this decision.